State Machine Module Overview

 - 3 minutes to read

-Business objects often have an associated state specified by their property values (for example, the Task object has Task.Status, which can be NotStarted, InProgress, etc.).
+Business objects often have an associated state specified by their property values (for example, a Task object has a status that can be NotStarted, InProgress, and so on.).
 While this state can easily be changed by modifying corresponding property values, managing state transitions in a uniform way is not that simple.
 This is why XAF ships with the State Machine module, which greatly simplifies state transition management.

 State Machine Capabilities